Sickle cell disease is a genetic condition that causes sickle-shaped red blood cells.

 The abnormal shape makes the red blood cells more fragile and easily destroyed, leading to haemolytic anaemia.
-Patients with sickle cell anaemia are prone to various sickle cell crises.
+Patients with sickle cell disease are prone to various sickle cell crises.

 Pathophysiology

 Haemoglobin is the protein in red blood cells that transports oxygen.
 During fetal development, at around 32-36 weeks gestation, fetal haemoglobin (HbF) production decreases, and adult haemoglobin (HbA) increases.
 There is a gradual transition from HbF to HbA.
-At birth, around half the haemoglobin is HbF, and half is HbA.
-By six months of age, very little HbF is produced, and red blood cells contain almost entirely HbA.
+At birth, around 70–80% is HbF and 20–30% is HbA.
+By 6 months, very little HbF is produced, and red blood cells contain almost entirely HbA.

 Patients with sickle-cell disease have an abnormal variant called haemoglobin S (HbS).
 HbS results in sickle-shaped red blood cells.

-Sickle cell anaemia is an autosomal recessive condition affecting the gene for beta-globin on chromosome 11.
+It is an autosomal recessive condition caused by a mutation in the beta-globin gene on chromosome 11.
 One abnormal copy of the gene results in sickle-cell trait.
 Patients with sickle-cell trait are usually asymptomatic.
 They are carriers of the condition.
 Two abnormal copies result in sickle-cell disease.

 Relation to Malaria